Types of Degrees Area Studies Majors Are Getting

 Skills for Area Studies Majors

-A major in area studies prepares you for careers in which the following skill-sets are crucial:
+area studies majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.